SGM Herbert A. Friedman (Ret.)

 to the brink of destruction.
 It also means the return of soldiers and sailors to their families, to their farm villages, and to their various occupations Japan

 It was American policy not to vilify or insult the Japanese Emperor in any way since it was believed that would be counter-productive to the war effort.
 This PWB leaflet honors the Japanese Emperors birthday.
-Although it bears the 1, it was requested by the Sixth Army.
-Some of the text is:
+Although it bears the 1, it was requested by the Sixth Army for use against Japanese troops on Northern Luzon.
+The text on the front is:

 Today is the Emperors Birthday